-Against coronavirus, Las Vegas casinos roll snake eyes
+Coronavirus causes Las Vegas casinos to roll snake eyes

 The survival of Las Vegas has been questioned before